natnatparis1/lovable_app_nat/README.md

 # lovable_app_nat
-Find here the apps developped on lovable(dot)dev
+Find here what is miscellaneous.